SSWConsulting/SSW.Rules.Content/rules/github-notifications/rule.md

 ![Figure: Good example - disable workflow notifications](./notification-settings.png)
 :::

-The important one here is to make sure the item marked **Send notifications for failed workflows only** is checked, so that you receive emails for failures in your deployments.
+The important one here is to make sure the item marked **Send notifications for failed workflows only** is checked, so that you receive emails for failures in your builds and deployments.